zamrokk/marketpulse/docs/src/test.md

          expect(odd).equals(BigInt(Math.floor(1.9 * 10 ** ODD_DECIMALS)));

          console.log(
-           "should get a correct odd of 1.23333 for kamala (including fees)" );
+           "Should get a correct odd of 1.23333 for kamala (including fees) if we bet 1" );

          odd = await marketpulseContract.read.calculateOdds([